anon-blue/anon.blue/README.txt

 ••••• THE BOHEMIAN GROVE- FOR ONVE IN  WHOLE LIFE {youtubre}••••••• < 666; i++) { std::cout << ""SATAN!""; }

-                        kjnkjbjn bheart ,<3,#KJNAKJZ                 you all
+                        kjnkjbjn bheart ,<3,#KJNAKJZ                 you all <3
-hello penisi s\see you ejactulating
+penis penisi s\see you ejactulating
       yumyumyum       delicious

-                                                        hahahahhhahahhahahhhahah
-ahahhahahahahaha                                go for golddofiajspdofijpaoisjdf poisjdapfoijaspdoifjsdsdsdasdasdasdfpoiasdjfpoiasdjfpoiadsjf
+                                       d   fs StANNIS IS THE ONE TRUE KING OF TH E WORLD .                                                           hhahahhhahah ahahhahahahahaha                                go for golddofiajspdofijpaoisjdf poisjdapfoijaspdoifjsdsdsdasdasdasdfpoiasdjfpoiasdjfpoiadsjf